pcs

 pcs resource create [resource-name] [type] [options]

-Restarts a specific resource.pcs resource status
+Restarts a specific resource.pcs resource restart my-ip

 Node Management